greenelab/old-adage-server/README.md

-   Fork [the adage-server repository on Github](https://github.com/greenelab/adage-server) (see [Github's documentation](https://help.github.com/articles/fork-a-repo/) for forking repositories) and then clone that fork you made in the directory of your choice.
+   Fork [the adage-server repository on Github](https://github.com/greenelab/adage-server) (see [Github's documentation](https://help.github.com/articles/fork-a-repo/) for forking repositories), and then clone that fork you made in the directory of your choice.

    ```shell
    cd /<your chosen directory>/
    git clone git@github.com:<your github account>/adage-server.git
    ```

 3. In a terminal, change directories into the `adage-server` directory (the main directory of the repository you just cloned), and run the